 - August 3, 2021 – 9:00 – 11:00 am

 - August 16, 2021 – 10:00 am – 12:00 pm

-As a mandatory component of annual licensing in Saskatchewan, the voice of those who are required to participate in the program on an ongoing basis is essential in measuring the effectiveness, ease of use and execution of the CCP.
-The Program allows members to take the lead in ongoing professional development, competence development and supports you to continue to provide the best quality and safest care to your clients.
-Your participation will aid in revising a program that you will be an active participant in while embracing the opportunities it provides your ongoing practice.
+As a mandatory component of yearly licensing in Saskatchewan, there is no one better to speak to about its effectiveness, ease of use and execution than those who are required to participate on an ongoing basis.
+The program allows for nurses to take the lead in their ongoing professional development, competence development and supports nurses to continue to provide the best quality and safest care to their clients.
+The CRNS wants Saskatchewan nurses to have a voice in the conversations, to aid in revising a program that they support and will be active participants in while embracing the opportunities that it provides their ongoing practice.

 Continuing Competence Program Review